abasu2/ecs171final/README.md

 ```

 For Manjaro:
 ```bash
 pacman -Syu texlive-core texlive-fontsextra texlive-latexextra texlive-science texlive-bibtexextra biber
 ```

 ## Usage

-To build the project report and open it, change your working directory to `report` and use the provided makefile.
+To build the project report and open it, **change your working directory** to `report` and use the provided makefile.

 ### For Linux
 ```bash
 cd report
 make
 ```

-# Code

-The code includes all the models and data visualization.

-## Requirements

-The requirements for running the code are given in `requirements.txt`.
-To install the requirements, use the pip package manager and run `pip install -r requirements.txt`.